wikiselev/SC3-old/README.md

 It should open SC3 in a browser window without providing any error.
 If there is any error please send it to [Vladimir Kiselev](mailto:vk6@sanger.ac.uk).

-### 3. "Build-in" datasets
+### 3. "Built-in" datasets

-There are 2 build-in datasets that are automatically loaded with SC3:
+There are two built-in datasets that are automatically loaded with SC3:

 | Dataset | Source | __N__ cells | __k__ clusters |
 --- | --- | --- | --- |